ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 The TCT option RTERM= can be used to check that ForceLUNAME parameter.
 If RTERM=classname is specified in the TCT than a RACHECK against the ForcedLUNAME will be executed to ensure that the luname is allowed for a particular user.

-2.4.1.3.2 Reconnecting to an existing session
+Reconnecting to an existing session
+"""""""""""""""""""""""""""""""""""

 The presence of a ForceLUNAME=luname parameter in the URL implies $UseCookieSession$.
 If a valid VirtelSession cookie is supplied, which corresponds to a currently active session, then the request will be reconnected to that session.
 If no VirtelSession cookie is present, or if the cookie does not correspond to any currently open session, then an LU name will be constructed by applying the value of the ForceLUNAME parameter with the mask specified in the pool associated with the line.
 If the LU name constructed in the preceding step is already in use then the request will be rejected with HTTP code 406.
 Otherwise a new session will be opened using the constructed LU name.

-*2.4.1.4 VTAM definitions for HTTP terminals*
+VTAM definitions for HTTP terminals
+"""""""""""""""""""""""""""""""""""

 HTTP relay LU’s must be defined to VTAM by means of APPL statements in an application major node, as shown in the following example: